 For the suet pastry

-You can cheat and buy either shortcrust or puff pastry and use that to cover the pie instead, but honestly, this pastry mixes in minutes and it tastes so good!!!
+You can cheat and buy either shortcrust or puff pastry and use that to cover the pie instead, but honestly, this pastry mixes in minutes and tastes so good.
+It's worth a few minutes of extra effort to make it!

-- Self-raising flour – if you don’t have self-raising flour just use plain all purpose flour and add 1 teaspoon baking powder to each cup of flour.
+- Self-raising flour - if you don't have self-raising flour use plain or all-purpose flour and add 1 teaspoon baking powder to each cup of flour.

-- Beef suet – you can buy this in packets from your local supermarket.
+- Beef suet - you can buy this in packets from your local supermarket.
 I use a brand called Atora Shredded Suet.
 It is available in both Beef and Vegetable varieties and you can order it from Amazon.
-I do recommend you try to get hold of some if you possibly can – the suet pastry really makes this dish.
+I recommend you try to get hold of some if you possibly can - the suet pastry turns this dish into a show-stopper!
+You can use either the beef or the vegetable version of suet for this pie.

 - Cold water – for mixing into the pastry